 - Accountability.
 Living with fellow peers will help you stay accountable for your sobriety.
 You’ll be pitching in to help with chores around the house.
 Together, you’ll create an environment based on trust and respect.

 While halfway houses provide an excellent and affordable sober living community, there may be some disadvantages to a halfway home for certain people.

 Halfway homes have fewer amenities than sober homes.
-Halfway homes may be ideal for some individuals because it offers fewer distractions; however, some may want more amenities to help them focus on their post-rehab habits.
+Halfway homes may be ideal for some individuals because they offer fewer distractions; however, some may want more amenities to help them focus on their post-rehab habits.

 Halfway houses are also much less restrictive than residential rehab.
 Some recovering addicts may struggle with too much freedom and need more of a residential rehab center’s structure.

 Court-Ordered Halfway Houses

 Some halfway house residents might be there because the court has required it as part of a sentence.
 While halfway houses assist recovering addicts, former inmates may come to live at a halfway house after finishing a prison sentence.

 In both cases, the halfway house provides a structure for its residents.
 Halfway House staff helps recovering addicts and former inmates reintegrate into society while living in a controlled environment.